wesleyajavon/woodpecker-nextjs/STRIPE_SETUP.md

 # Stripe Integration Setup

-This guide will help you set up Stripe integration for your Woodpecker Beats application.
+This guide will help you set up Stripe integration for your Woodpecker Beats application with the new licensing system and dynamic pricing.

 ## Prerequisites